Controversial Reddit communities: TruFemcels

 In January 2021, Reddit banned r/TruFemcels, a subreddit for female incels ("femcels"), for promoting hate.
 Critics accused the sub of lookism, racism, transphobia, spreading alt-right conspiracy theories, and using incel terminology.
 After the ban, the community migrated to a dedicated website, ThePinkPill.co.

 TumblrInAction

 In June 2022, Reddit banned r/TumblrInAction (TiA) for promoting hate.
 TiA was an anti-gender movement subreddit created to mock Tumblr "gender ideology" and "social justice warriors (SJWs)".
 At the time, the subreddit had over 470,000 members, including some who joined after r/GenderCritical was banned. r/SocialJusticeInAction, a sister subreddit to TumblrInAction, was also banned.

-Months prior, in December 2021, Slate had referred to TumblrInAction as "a breeding ground for online hate...[linked] to Gamergate and all sorts of online harassment tactics".
+In December 2021, Slate had called TumblrInAction "a breeding ground for online hate...[linked] to Gamergate and all sorts of online harassment tactics".

 UncensoredNews

 r/UncensoredNews was a far-right subreddit that claimed to be the "free speech" alternative to the more popular news-related subs.
 Founded by users who moderated several white nationalist subreddits before June 2016, it saw a massive increase in subscribers following the Orlando nightclub shooting, as the moderators of r/news were accused of censoring the name, religion, and motive of perpetrator Omar Mateen.

 r/UncensoredNews primarily promoted stories about crimes committed by minorities or left-wing people, such as attacks on white farmers in South Africa.
 Their stories often had a xenophobic, Islamophobic, and racist bent.
 For example, a post stickied by one of the sub's moderators was titled "Here at uncensored news we love racism, bigotry, misogyny, hatred, xenophobia, transphobia, homo phobia [sic] etc." while another user compared miscegenation to bestiality.

 r/UncensoredNews and its moderators were banned on March 12, 2018 for inciting violence, possibly in response to a thread where users debated whether Jews or Muslims were more dangerous.